robokae/Coffee-Blog/README.md

 ## January 26th, 2020

 * Fixed the issue in which there was padding present in the collapsable menu in x-small to medium screen sizes.
+* Background image now properly displaying within remaining view height beneath the navigation bar.
+* Tweaked the positioning of the welcome messgage.
+It is now centered.